Flight suit

 A flight suit is a full-body garment, worn while flying aircraft such as military airplanes, gliders and helicopters.
-These suits are generally made to keep the wearer warm, as well as being practical (plenty of pockets), and durable (including fire retardant).
+Such a suit is generally made to keep the wearer warm, as well as being practical (plenty of pockets), and durable (including fire retardant).
 Its appearance is usually similar to a jumpsuit.
 A military flight suit may also show rank insignia.
-It is sometimes used as a combat uniform in close quarters battle or visit, board, search, and seizure situations, for its practicality.
+It is sometimes used by Special Forces as a combat uniform in close quarters battle or visit, board, search, and seizure situations, for its practicality.